Wiztim/aws-lambda-forum/README.md

-# aws-lambda-forum
 These are the lambda functions for my serverless forum.
+## Lambda Functions
-All are written in python.
+* All functions written in python.

-The Get functions reads the database for the relevant boards/posts/comments and returns a HTML page that is used to display the forum.
+* The Get functions reads the database for the relevant boards/posts/comments and returns a HTML page that is used to display the forum.
-<br>The GetById functions are used to help create the HTML in the Get functions.
+* The GetById functions are used to help create the HTML in the Get functions.
-<br>Create functions are used to create new posts/comments.
+* Create functions are used to create new posts/comments.
-<br>CreateBoard was used to create the initial boards, and users shouldn't be able to access this.
+* CreateBoard was used to create the initial boards, and users shouldn't be able to access this.

+## Current Features
-Amazon DynamoDB is used to handle data storage.
+* Amazon DynamoDB is used to handle data storage.
-<br>Amazon API Gateway is used to handle resource paths to the Lambda functions.
+* Amazon API Gateway is used to handle resource paths to the Lambda functions.

-<br>Current features are creating a post and replying to a post.
+* Users may create a post and reply to a post with a comment

+## Planned Features
-<br>Considered features are a custom url, uploading images to posts/comments, quoting a post/comment, caching, sorting, user profiles, moderator roles, reporting, and post/comment deletion.
+* Considered features are a custom url, uploading images to posts/comments, quoting a post/comment, caching, sorting, user profiles, moderator roles, reporting, and post/comment deletion.
-<br>Amazon S3 will be used to handle image hosting
+* Amazon S3 will be used to handle image hosting.
-<br>Amazon Elasticache will be used to handle caching frequently accessed database items.
+* Amazon Elasticache will be used to handle caching frequently accessed database items.